 She also has a passion for the Constitution, so she lives in the right place!
 A college internship at the Supreme Court of the United States sparked her interest, but she has continued to develop it while living three miles away from James Madison’s Montpelier.
 As often as possible, Sharon and her husband attend the thought-provoking lectures and symposiums offered by the Center for the Constitution at Montpelier.
 This is a great way to keep her natural intellectual curiosity fresh!

 An avid baker, Sharon’s chocolate chip cookies have become well known in Orange, and her scones have received accolades from any guest who has tasted them (here’s a secret: print out Sharon’s buttermilk biscuit recipe and watch how excited your next dinner guests become when they smell these golden beauties come out of the oven!).
 Sharon loves being close to food sources and creating seasonal meals that use the freshest local ingredients.
 Most of the food served at the Holladay House Bed and Breakfast uses ingredients from regional producers, including the innkeeper’s own gardens!
-If guests like breakfast so much that they want to sample more of what Orange County can offer, Sharon is happy to direct them to the Orange County Farmer’s Market (only two blocks away), or to a number of Pick-Your-Own farms, Farm tours, and other nearby local food producers!
+If guests like breakfast so much that they want to sample more of what Orange County can offer, Sharon is happy to direct them to a number of Pick-Your-Own farms, Farm tours, and other nearby local food producers!

 Sharon laughing while discussing small weddings in Virginia with a group of wedding planners, wedding vendors, wedding cake bakers, wedding venues, and other wedding service providers during the highly buzzed Orange County Wedding Tour.
 Without question, Orange County is a premier wedding destination in Virginia, and the Holladay House Bed and Breakfast is happy to help you craft your most cherished memories.